On semi-supervised learning: Introduction

-Another important issue in SSL is the amount of labeled data necessary to be able to classify the unlabeled data.
-In the framework of generative models, when $p(x)$ is assumed to be an identifiable mixture of parametric distributions, \cite{zhu} argued that ``ideally we only need one labeled example per component to fully determine the mixture distribution''.
-Indeed, under the regularity conditions presented in Section \ref{seccons}, one labeled example per component will also be enough to prove the consistency of the algorithm that we propose in this work.\\ Although there is a large body of literature on SSL, as pointed out by \cite{wass}, ``making precise how and when these assumptions actually improve inferences is surprisingly elusive, and most papers do not address this issue; some exceptions are \cite{rigollet}, \cite{singh}, \cite{lafferty}, \cite{nadler}, \cite{ben}, \cite{sinha}, \cite{belkin} and \cite{niyogi}''.
-In \cite{haffari} the Yarowski algorithm is analyzed, while in \cite{wass} an interesting method called ``adaptive semi-supervised inference'' is introduced, and a minimax framework for the problem is provided. \\ Our proposal takes a different direction: it is focused on the case of a small training sample size $n$ (i.e. the labeled data), but the amount $l$ of the unlabeled data goes to infinity (see Figure \ref{ilustracion}).
-We provide a simple algorithm to classify the unlabeled data, which has a resemblance to the Yarowski algorithm .
-We prove that, under some natural and necessary conditions, our method performs as good as the theoretical (unknown) best rule, with probability one, asymptotically in $l$.
-The algorithm is of the ``self-training'' type; this means that at every step a point from the unlabeled set is labeled using the training sample built up to that step, and incorporated into the training sample.
-In this way the training sample increases from one step to the next.
-A simplified, computationally more efficient alternative algorithm is also provided in Section \ref{faster}.
+Another important issue in SSL is the amount of labelled data necessary to be able to classify the unlabelled data.
+In the framework of generative models, when $p(x)$ is assumed to be an identifiable mixture of parametric distributions, \cite{zhu} argued that ``ideally we only need one labelled example per component'' to fully determine the mixture distribution.
+Indeed, under the regularity conditions presented in Section \ref{seccons}, one labelled example per component will also be enough to prove the consistency of the algorithm that we propose in this work.\\ Recently, other approaches as self-training, co-training, transductive support vector machines, and graph-methods among others, have been reported.
+Although there is a large body of literature on SSL, as it is pointed out by \cite{wass}, ``making precise how and when these assumptions actually improve inferences is surprisingly elusive, and most papers do not address this issue; some exceptions are \cite{rigollet}, \cite{singh}, \cite{lafferty}, \cite{nadler}, \cite{ben}, \cite{sinha}, \cite{belkin}, \cite{vap:98}, \cite{wsp:07} and \cite{niyogi}''.
+In \cite{haffari} the well known Yarowski algorithm is analyzed, while in \cite{wass} an interesting method called ``adaptive semi-supervised inference'' is introduced, and a minimax framework for the problem is provided.